Dass Restaurant (Ethiopian restaurant in Nairobi)

 On that first visit to Dass Restaurant, a waiter suggested that my friend and I return on the weekend, when a live band plays and has the establishment filled to capacity.

-A few months later, I did visit Dass Restaurant on a Friday night and confirmed that what the waiter said was true.
+A few months later, I did visit Dass Restaurant on a Friday night.
+What the waiter said was true.

 Although I didn’t find a live band playing (I arrived at Dass well after midnight), I found the place packed with interesting people and the most amazing danceable music playing.